damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 # Marketing Team Functional Groups<a name="groups"></a>

 Our Marketing team is split into four key functional groups.
-All four groups are equally important for the success of GitLab.
+All four groups are important for the success of GitLab.

 ### Demand generation